williamberman/tapl/README.md

 Requires stack, https://docs.haskellstack.org/en/stable/README/.

 All languages are run from the same binary.
-Either reads source from a file or boots into a REPL.
+Either reads source from a file or boots into a Lang.

 ## Examples
 ```